tizcreel/DrawGray/README.md

-Genreative art created with p5.js
+Generative art created with p5.js

-GitHub page to see result: https://tizcreel.github.io/DrawGray/gray/
+GitHub page to see the result: https://tizcreel.github.io/DrawGray/gray/